IDEKENTERPRISES/Taxi-Q-Learning/report.md

 - **Exploration** involves trying new actions to discover their effectiveness.
 - **Exploitation** means using known actions that yield high rewards.

-In the Taxi environment, where the goal is to navigate a taxi to pick up and drop off a passenger at specific locations:

-- **Exploration** would be the taxi trying different paths, and pickup/dropoff actions to learn the best strategy.
-- **Exploitation** would be the taxi using its learned knowledge to follow the most rewarding path and actions.
+In the Taxi environment, where the goal is to navigate a taxi to pick up and drop off a passenger at specific locations, exploration would be the taxi trying different paths, and pickup/dropoff actions to learn the best strategy, whilst exploitation would be the taxi using its learned knowledge to follow the most rewarding path and actions.
+The reward factors are -1 for each step, +20 for delivering the passenger, and -10 for executing pickup + drop off actions.

 ### Epsilon-Greedy Method:
 1. **Parameter** $\epsilon$: Epsilon is a value between 0 and 1, determining the likelihood of exploration.